-For example, a nutrition coach would prepare an eating plan for an irritable bowel syndrome sufferer that would include more fiber to help clear their bowels as well as cutting out all gluten, a common cause of the syndrome.
+For example, a certified nutrition coach would prepare an eating plan for an irritable bowel syndrome sufferer that would include more fiber to help clear their bowels and cut out all gluten, a common cause of the syndrome.

 That eating plan would also promote foods that help with the syndrome instead of contributing towards them.

-Another example of where a nutrition coach can help is with food allergies.
+Another example of where a nutrition or macro coach can help is with food allergies.
 It’s something that more and more people are starting to suffer from.

 And it can be a nightmare, especially in a family situation where only one person struggles with it.
-Here, a nutrition coach can not only help draw up sample eating plans for the sufferers but also adjust the family eating habits so that no separate meals need to be made.
+Here, a nutrition coach can help draw up sample eating plans for the sufferers and adjust the family’s eating habits so that no separate meals need to be made.

 Because, in today’s modern age, there’s just no time for that.

-That’s just some of the basic ways in which nutrition coaches can help the public.
+Those are just some of the basic ways in which macro coaching can help the public.
 Now let’s look at their daily tasks.

 Daily activities of a nutrition coach

-Now that we know who it is that a nutrition coach can help out, let’s take a look at their activities that they will perform on a daily basis.
-And these will vary from client to client so remember, this is just a general overview.
+Now that we know who it is that a nutrition coach can help out, let’s look at the daily activities they will perform.
+And these will vary from client to client, so remember, this is just a general overview.

-When they have a new client, the first thing a nutrition coach will do is sit down with that client and really take some time to chat to them, hear their story and find out exactly why they think they need a nutrition coach.
+When they have a new client, a nutrition coach will first sit down with that client and really take some time to chat with them, hear their story, and find out exactly why they think they need a nutrition coach.

 As we have mentioned above, clients will come to a nutrition coach for various reasons.

-For many, it might be about wanting to improve their eating habits as a way to help them to lose or control their weight.
-And the opposite of that is also true, some clients might want guidance for a way forward for them to put on some weight.
+For many, it might be about wanting to improve their eating habits to help them lose or control their weight.
+And the opposite of that is also true; some clients might want guidance for a way forward for them to put on some weight.

 And still, for other clients, it might be a range of health issues that a nutrition coach can help them overcome by ensuring they are eating the right foods, for example, someone who suffers from gluten intolerance.

-Once a nutrition coach has fully assessed their client, its time to discuss goals.
+Once a nutrition coach fully assesses their client, it’s time to discuss goals.

 And this is a joint collaboration between their client and themselves.
-Goals can be as simple or complicated as the nutrition coach likes, it all depends on the individual’s needs.
+Goals can be as simple or complicated as the nutrition coach likes, depending on the individual’s needs.

 For example, it could be something as simple as “eat healthier meals”.

 Goals are a necessity, however, and should never be skipped.
-It’s the best way to keep the client accountable, otherwise, the chances are that they fail and veer off the nutrition program just increase.
+It’s the best way to keep the client accountable.
+Otherwise, the chances of failing and veering off the nutrition program increase.

 Draw up eating plans

-Once a client has been assessed properly, it is time to prepare the eating plan that will meet their nutritional requirements.
+Once a client has been assessed properly, preparing an eating plan to meet their nutritional requirements is time.

 This is obviously based on what it is they want to achieve by hiring a nutrition coach.
 Each plan is unique to every individual and revolves around the goals set in the previous step.

-This step is crucial as it gives the client all the informational tools they need to make a success of their eating plan.
+This step is crucial as it gives the client all the information they need to make a success of their eating plan.

-Once a client has all the information they need from a nutritional point of view to reach their goals, they go away for a period and implement the nutrition coach’s plan.
+Once clients have all the information they need from a nutritional point of view to reach their goals, they go away for a period and implement the nutrition coach’s plan.

 But that’s obviously not the end of it all!

-A client and a nutritional coach will meet often for follow-ups to see just how everything is going.
-These meetings will include weighing in to determine a clients body mass, measuring certain parts of the body and more.
+A client and a nutritional coach will often meet for follow-ups to see just how everything is going.
+These meetings will include weighing in to determine a client’s body mass, measuring certain body parts, and more.

-For example, someone wanting to lose weight will want to see movement downwards on a scale as well as parts of their body shrinking with regard to their size in inches.
+For example, someone wanting to lose weight will want to see movement downwards on a scale and parts of their body shrinking about their size in inches.

-A person wanting to build muscle might want to see their weight increased slightly, a sign of muscle growth and their biceps or other targeted muscles getting bigger in size when measured.
+A person wanting to build muscle might want to see their weight increase slightly, a sign of muscle growth, and their biceps or other targeted muscles getting bigger in size when measured.

-These sessions are also used to motivate clients who are struggling, helping them to push through any difficulties they might be experiencing.
+These sessions are also used to motivate struggling clients, helping them to push through any difficulties they might be experiencing.

-So all-in-all, that’s just a basic summary of what a nutrition coach does on a daily basis.
+So all-in-all, that’s just a basic summary of what a nutrition coach does daily.
 And certainly, no two days are ever the same!

 How to get certified as a nutrition coach

-The next important question that we need to cover is what certification you would need to qualify as a nutrition coach.
+The next important question we must cover is what certification you would need to qualify as a nutrition coach.
 And here, we recommend two.

 - National Academy of Sports Medicine Certified Nutrition Coach